wesselb/wesselb.github.io/_posts/2020-12-13-julia-learning-circle-meeting-3.md

   evals/sample:     1000
 ```

-The problem with multiplication of general `StackMatrix{T, M, N, L}`s is that the implementation depends on the particular values of `M` and `N` --- for example, the number of variables `z11`, `z21`, _et cetera_.
+The problem with multiplication of general `StackMatrix{T, M, N, L}`s is that the implementation depends on the particular values of `M` and `N` --- for example, the variables `z11`, `z21`, _et cetera_.
-We will use a generated function to, for particular values of `M` and `N`, _automatically generate the implementation of the corresponding matrix multiplication_.
+We will use a generated function to _automatically generate the implementation of the corresponding matrix multiplication_.
+This code-generation procedure depends on the values of `M` and `N` and will adapt the implementation accordingly.
 Generated functions are defined with the macro `@generated`.
 The implementation of multiplication of general `StackMatrix{T, M, N, L}`s as follows: